 The financial sector has a crucial role to play in protecting our fragile climate.
 Our decisions on loans and investments have a huge impact on the economy, society and the environment.
 The world’s top banks have poured US$1.9 trillion into fossil fuels since the adoption of the Paris Agreement, for example.
 But it’s precisely because we create a significant impact that we also have a major opportunity to help decarbonise the economy and advance sustainable development.

 Indeed, at Triodos Bank, we believe money can be a force for good.
-We deliver the highest number of renewable energy deals in Europe, providing US$800 million in 2018.
+We finance the highest number of renewable energy deals in Europe, providing US$800 million in 2018.
 But we know that there is still much to do.
 Reducing our sector’s carbon footprint rapidly and sustainably can only be achieved through dedicated, collective action.
 That’s why Triodos Bank joined pioneering Dutch financial institutions to form the Partnership for Carbon Accounting Financials (PCAF).
 The group signed a Dutch Carbon Pledge in 2015, committing its participants to create a standardised way to capture financial institutions’ carbon footprints.
 It was the first effort of its kind in the world; by the industry, for the industry.

 Building momentum for change